ecampbell/docker-moodle/README.md

 (cf.
-* You must register any email addresses you want to use for testing on the Amazon SES also (cf. http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html). verify your from
+* You must register any email addresses you want to use for testing on the Amazon SES also (cf. http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
-(and probably to) email address(es) using the Amazon console, or your message will be rejected.
+Verify your from (and probably to) email address(es) using the Amazon console, or your message will be rejected by the Amazon SES SMTP server.

-You can test sending emails using the following command (cf. http://www.havetheknowhow.com/Configure-the-server/Install-ssmtp.html):
+You can test sending emails and watch the progress (-v) using the following command (cf. http://www.havetheknowhow.com/Configure-the-server/Install-ssmtp.html):

 ```